 Easy, flaky and requires just 4 ingredients – this all-butter pie crust recipe is perfect for all your crust needs!
 Learn how to make the best homemade pie crust with this simple recipe and use it as a tart crust for sweet tarts, mouthwatering pies and even savory tarts and quiche!
 This recipe makes enough dough for a double-layered 8-inch pie, or an 11-inch tart.

 Watch my YouTube video recipe for step-by-step instructions for making the best, homemade pie crust!
 Want to receive new recipe emails in your inbox?
 Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

-- I start with unsalted butter.
-I always, always use unsalted butter for baking because you can control the amount of salt this way.
+- Unsalted Butter: I always, always use unsalted butter for baking because you can control the amount of salt this way.
 I cut the butter into small, 1/2-inch cubes, place them onto a tray and into the freezer for a good 15 to 20 minutes while I’m measuring and getting everything else ready for my recipe.
 Once the butter is cold, it’s time to make the dough!